-I would walk from my flat on Quality Hill to the Argonaut on Colfax, and always took the shortest route once I found it.
-From Tenth and Downing, I would zigzag the blocks to Thirteenth and Emerson; across the schoolyard to Fourteenth; through the parking lot back of St. John’s; onto the new Argonaut parking plane.
+I would walk from my flat on Quality Hill to the Argonaut on Colfax, and always took shortest route once found it.
+From Tenth and Downing, I would zigzag the blocks to Thirteenth and Emerson; across the schoolyard to Fourteenth; through parking lot back of St. John’s; on new Argonaut parking plane.
 This I knew to be the best route, for when you crave liquor, the straight road is the kind road.
 (I never drive to treat a vice.)
 If I hadn’t bumped into a fellow sporting a torn khaki shirt and a Roxy button at a Valley party near Boulder, I might never have known, at least not so soon, of Wax Trax, a record store first located at Thirteenth and Ogden.
 I missed it on my beer runs; oh, how I’ll miss it now, with their relocation to Chicago.
-Before this drunken redhead Dannie informed me that he had a store in Denver that catered to the English sound, I knew there was some Roxy crowd around, after paying heed to a bunch of leather-jacketed high-heeled rockers storming it at the Broadway after the Bowie concert.
+Before this drunken redhead Dannie informed me that store in Denver that catered to the English sound, I knew there was some Roxy crowd around, after paying heed to bunch of leather-jacketed high-heeled rockers storming it Broadway after the Bowie concert.
 The buttons were all Roxy, what a nice surprise, since I thought I was informed, just new to Denver from a stint in Chicago.
-It was underground there, word of mouth let you in on the pleasure.
-But right here in Denver – growing up here I liked to call it my town – there was music to glue to aboveground.
+It was underground the word of mouth let you pleasure.
+But right here in Denver – growing up here like call it my town – was music to glue to aboveground.
 You must realize David Bowie brings the tar out of his fans.

 – circa 1978

-With Bowie dead, it’s time to catch a concert with that other “sentimental fool” Bryan Ferry, live at the Paramount August 3, 2017: http://www.denver-theater.com/theaters/paramount-theater/bryan-ferry.php
+With Bowie dead time to catch concert, with other “sentimental fool” Bryan Ferry, live at Paramount August 3, 2017: http://www.denver-theater.com/theaters/paramount-theater/bryan-ferry.php

 Literate snippets about growing up and yawping old scribed by Elk Bellows

-In naming the email newsletter at my place of work at the start of 1994, I was named associate editor, the theory being that “more work is the best reward for a job well done.”
-I had suggested that the newsletter be named the Norman E-Mailer, and was asked to explain my reasoning:
+In naming the email newsletter at my place of work that start of 1994, I was named associate editor, the theory being that “more work is best reward for a job well done.”
+I had suggested the newsletter named the Norman E-Mailer, and was asked to explain my reasoning: